Mewmp55/DADS7202HW02/README.md

 2. Download Durian images from the internet.

-Prepare the images you want to use in the folder.
+Prepare the images we want to use in the folder.
 Once the Durian images data set from both methods have been obtained, we have 112 images in the dataset for this step.

 <img width="500" alt="image" src="https://user-images.githubusercontent.com/97492504/196252482-65f86535-9a44-4862-95d2-8c8587fb10bb.png">